 Many lenders require that a single-purpose entity or Single Asset Real Estate (SARE) hold title to the collateral property.
 This means that the borrower entity is a business entity that exists only to hold title to the property with no other material assets or business.
 This is to ensure that the property is bankruptcy remote from other assets of the principals/sponsors.
-The lender sees this as a way to lower the risk that a bankruptcy elsewhere in the owners' world affecting their loan.
+The lender sees this as a way to lower the risk that a bankruptcy elsewhere in the sponsor's world would affect the lender's loan.
 This is also referred to as "bankruptcy remote."